2017 JTS Call for Submissions

 We invite submissions of extended abstracts for the 11th Junior Theorists Symposium (JTS), to be held in Montreal, Quebec, Canada on August 11th, 2017, the day before the annual meeting of the American Sociological Association (ASA).
 The JTS is a one-day conference featuring the work of up-and-coming sociologists, sponsored in part by the Theory Section of the ASA.
 Since 2005, the conference has brought together early career-stage sociologists who engage in theoretical work, broadly defined.

-It is our honour to announce that Richard Biernacki (University of California – San Diego), Julian Go (Boston University), and Joey Sprague (University of Kansas) will serve as discussants for this year’s symposium.
+It is our honour to announce that Richard Biernacki (University of California – San Diego), Julian Go (Boston University), and Raewyn Connell (Professor Emerita, University of Sydney) will serve as discussants for this year’s symposium.
 We are also pleased to hold an after-panel entitled, “Theory, the Good Society, and Positionality.”
 The panel will feature Gabriel Abend (New York University), Seth Abrutyn (University of Memphis), Hae Yeon Choo (University of Toronto), and Claire Decoteau (University of Illinois at Chicago).

 We invite all ABD graduate students, postdocs, and assistant professors who received their PhDs from 2013 onwards to submit up to a three-page précis (800-1000 words).
 The précis should include the key theoretical contribution of the paper and a general outline of the argument.
 Successful précis from last year’s symposium can be viewed here.
 Please note that the précis must be for a paper that is not under review or forthcoming at a journal.